varunthakur-io/react-todo/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Credits
-- Developed by [Your Name]
+- Developed by Varun Thakur
-- Special thanks to [Any contributors or resources you want to acknowledge]

 ## Additional Resources
 - [React Documentation](https://reactjs.org/docs/getting-started.html)